 - Property damage

 Our lawyers will help you identify and document the damages you’ve sustained.

 Can I Recover Damages If I’m Being Blamed for a Train Accident in Florida?

-Florida has a pure comparative fault system.
+Florida has a modified comparative fault system with a 51% recovery bar.
 Financial liability is allocated between all responsible parties after an accident.
 If multiple parties share responsibility for an accident, liability for damages is divided between those parties based on each party’s percentage of fault.